Top Attractions at the Granada Alhambra Palace

 - The Palace of the Lions: this building was the abode of the royal family and the sultan's harem.
 If you are looking for the famous Lion Courtyard that you have seen countless times in photographs, take out your camera because it is here.

 The secretaries of the Islamic court used this room to note down and execute the sultan's rulings.
-It is known as the Golden Room because of the beautiful wooden ceiling that covers this room, the original decoration of which dates from the time of Mohammed V.
+It is known as the Golden Room because of the beautiful wooden ceiling that covers this room, whose original decoration belonged to the time of Mohammed V.

 On the south side of the Patio de los Leones you will see the Sala de los Abencerrajes (Hall of the Abencerrajes), which is thought to have been the sultan's bedchamber.
 You'll be struck by the spectacular dome that decorates the ceiling, but keep an eye on the fountain in the centre because it has a rather disturbing story- ask your guide to tell you about it because you'll be amazed!